ZoeLeBlanc/is310-computing-humanities-2022/_assessments/07-final-project-presentation-guidelines.md

 *A/A+ Presentations*

-- Presenters clearly outline the research question and why the presenters think it is significant.
-Presenters tie their question to digital humanities research (for A+).
+- Presenters clearly outline the research question and why the presenters think it is significant, and tie their question to digital humanities research.
 - Presenters thoroughly explain their dataset(s), including what it contains and what might be missing, as well as how you obtained the data.
 Presentations discuss any efforts at getting data that failed and how the presenters pivoted to other datasets or research questions.
 - Presenters explain their methods including rationale and how it works.
 This could include diagrams for more complex methods.
 - Presenters discuss their results and how it answers *or doesn't* their initial research question.
 Presenters detail what they think their results represent, and whether what they found was surprising or expected.